Military Disney Tips

 Pete’s Silly Sideshow – Disney classic character meet and greet with The Astounding Donaldo, The Great Goofini, Minnie Magnifique, and Madame Daisy Fortuna.

-Mad Tea Party (Genie+) – Spinning oversized teacups with an Alice in Wonderland theme.
+Mad Tea Party (LL Multi) – Spinning oversized teacups with an Alice in Wonderland theme.
 This 2-minute-long ride whizzes round and round while each group of cups also revolves and you can manually spin your own cup.
 This ride is not for those with weak stomachs!
 It is 2 minutes longer than it should be for me…

 Fairytale Garden – A character meet and greet with Merida or other rotating characters.